 This number might look intimidating at first.
 But when you’re investing consistently and giving your money decades to grow through compounding, it becomes surprisingly reachable.

-Step two: Optimise your savings rate
+Step 2: Optimise your savings rate

 Your savings rate, the percentage of your income you save, has a direct impact on how quickly you can reach financial freedom.
+The financial freedom movement highlights how increasing your savings rate:

 - Lowers your future required spending